RhinoSecurityLabs/pacu/README.md

 ## Community

-We're always happy to get bugs reports in the Pacu framework itself (each session's folder contains an error log file for this purpose), as well as testing and feedback on different modules, and generally critical feedback to help refine the framework.
+We're always happy to get bugs reports in the Pacu framework itself, as well as testing and feedback on different modules, and generally critical feedback to help refine the framework.
 We hope to see this grow into a key open-source tool for testing AWS security, and we need your help to make that happen!
 Any support towards this effort, through use and testing, improvement, or just by spreading the word, would be very much appreciated.
-To submit a feature request, idea, or bug report, please [submit them here](https://github.com/RhinoSecurityLabs/pacu/issues/new?title=Briely%20describe%20your%20idea%20or%20bug%20&body=Bug%20reports%3A%20please%20make%20sure%20to%20describe%20what%20happened%2C%20what%20you%20expected%20to%20happen%20instead%2C%20the%20steps%20that%20you%20took%20to%20trigger%20the%20bug%20(if%20any)%2C%20and%20provide%20any%20screenshots%20that%20you%20can.%20Error%20logs%20and%20sessions%20are%20also%20very%20helpful%2C%20but%20please%20make%20sure%20to%20remove%20any%20confidential%20information%20from%20them%20before%20upload.%0A%0AIdeas%20for%20new%20features%3A%20please%20provide%20as%20much%20detail%20as%20you%20can%2C%20including%20mockups%2C%20screenshots%2C%20pseduo-code%2C%20and%20most%20importantly%20why%20you%20think%20your%20idea%20would%20benefit%20Pacu.%0A%0ALastly%2C%20thank%20you%20-%20your%20contribution%20is%20appreciated!).
+If you have a feature request, an idea, or a bug to report, please [submit them here](https://github.com/RhinoSecurityLabs/pacu/issues/new?title=Briely%20describe%20your%20idea%20or%20bug%20&body=Bug%20reports%3A%20please%20make%20sure%20to%20describe%20what%20happened%2C%20what%20you%20expected%20to%20happen%20instead%2C%20the%20steps%20that%20you%20took%20to%20trigger%20the%20bug%20(if%20any)%2C%20and%20provide%20any%20screenshots%20that%20you%20can.%20Error%20logs%20and%20sessions%20are%20also%20very%20helpful%2C%20but%20please%20make%20sure%20to%20remove%20any%20confidential%20information%20from%20them%20before%20upload.%0A%0AIdeas%20for%20new%20features%3A%20please%20provide%20as%20much%20detail%20as%20you%20can%2C%20including%20mockups%2C%20screenshots%2C%20pseduo-code%2C%20and%20most%20importantly%20why%20you%20think%20your%20idea%20would%20benefit%20Pacu.%0A%0ALastly%2C%20thank%20you%20-%20your%20contribution%20is%20appreciated!).
+Note that Pacu creates error logs within each session's folder, as well as a global error log for out-of-session errors which is created in the main directory.
+If you can, please include these logs with your bug reports, as it will dramatically simplify the debugging process.

-If you're interested in contributing directly to the Pacu Framework itself, please read our [contribution guidelines](https://github.com/RhinoSecurityLabs/pacu/wiki/7.-Contribution-Guidelines) for code conventions and git flow notes.
+If you're interested in contributing directly to the Pacu Framework itself, please read our [contribution guidelines](https://github.com/RhinoSecurityLabs/pacu/wiki/Contribution-Guidelines) for code conventions and git flow notes.

 Finally, please feel free to drop by the [Pacu Slack channel](https://rhinosec.slack.com/channels/_pacu_beta_testers) if you have questions or just want to hang out.

 ## Developing Pacu Modules

-If you're interested in writing your own modules for Pacu, check out our [Module Development](https://github.com/RhinoSecurityLabs/pacu/wiki/8.-Module-Development-Guide) wiki page.
+If you're interested in writing your own modules for Pacu, check out our [Module Development](https://github.com/RhinoSecurityLabs/pacu/wiki/Module-Development-Guide) wiki page.
 As you develop new capabilities please reach out to us -- we'd love to add your new modules into the core collection that comes with Pacu.

 ## Pacu Framework Development Roadmap